Play Texas Hold 'em Online

 Texas Hold’em Hand Rankings

-In Texas Hold’em, each player must make the best five card hand they can using any combination of their own two cards, and the five face up community cards.
-The poker hand ranking is as follows from best to worst:
+In Texas Hold’em, each player must make the best five-card hand he or she can using any combination of the two cards dealt and the five face-up community cards.
+Poker hand rankings are as follows, from best to worst:

 Texas Hold’em Basic Terms